Meet Grove. Your AI growth strategist. Get a free diagnosis in 4 minutes.

 The Telemedicine Growth Simulator models the economics of virtual care delivery: lower overhead per consultation, broader geographic reach, but also lower per-visit revenue and higher patient churn compared to in-person visits.
 The simulator projects growth scenarios based on your current virtual consultation volume and conversion rates.

-Telemedicine companies that combine virtual consultations with in-person follow-ups retain patients at 2x the rate of pure virtual models.
+Telemedicine companies that combine virtual consultations with in-person follow-ups retain patients at two times the rate of pure virtual models.
 The simulator models this hybrid approach and its impact on patient lifetime value.

 How Do You Handle Content Compliance in Healthcare Marketing?